Annual Review 2015-16

-I would like to thank the volunteer members of the Audience Council and the panels for their dedication, time and insight on behalf of licence fee payers in England.
+As the Trust member for England I’d like to thank each of the volunteer members of the Audience Council and the twelve regional panels, for their time, keen interest and involved commitment on behalf of audiences in England.

-Our role is to advise the BBC Trust on the performance of the BBC from the perspective of licence fee payers across England, the Channel Islands and the Isle of Man.
-To help us to this we are supported by a network of audience panels, one in each of the BBC’s broadcasting regions in England.
+Our role is to advise the BBC Trust with insights on the performance of the BBC from the perspective of audiences across England, the Channel Islands and the Isle of Man.
+To do this we are supported by a network of audience panels, one in each of the BBC’s 12 broadcasting regions in England.

-This year we held Audience Council England meetings in Birmingham, Salford and London.
-We welcomed a number of guests to our meetings as well as receiving briefings covering national and regional programming, distribution and technology, policy and strategy.
-These helped us to be fully informed in our discussions and considerations on behalf of audiences in England.
+During the year we held Audience Council England meetings in Birmingham, Salford and London.
+We have received briefings covering national, regional and local programming, strategy, diversity performance and policy which ensured we were well informed in our discussions on behalf of audiences in England.

 Providing advice to the BBC Trust